rolandnagy-ds/flyball_race_analysis/README.md

 ## 3) Detailed description

 ### Data preprocessing and cleaning

+- Read different non-standard format Excel tables to Python
+- Ensuring data integrity
+  - Handling of outliers
+  - Handling missing rows and cells
+  - Correction of inconsistent datapoints
+- Providing basic statistical metrics

 ### Basic EDA

+- Reading Excel metadata (cell color codes) into Python
+- Answering the coach's questions (based on the coach's previous experience, he had a subjective opinion, he was curious if this was supported by the data).
+- Summaries and visualizations
+- Creation of external pivot tables for data aggregation

 ### Advanced EDA

+- Preparation of further advanced level analyzes according to club owner and coach questions
+ - Many transformations and formatting on data tables
+- Examination of the effect of weather
+ - Geocoding of competition locations
+ - Download historical weather data via API connection
+ - Analysis of weather effects, visualization

 ### Team composition optimization

+- Development of a machine learning model
+  - To predict the team performance
+  - To check the variable importances (using SHAP method)
+- Model relevance check
+- Optimization of team composition using Partial Dependence method

+### Presentation of results

+- In-person presentation of results to a jury of recognized senior data scientists

 ### Origanized by